vartulzeroshieldai/Threat-Shield/README.md

 | Malicious Code Generation                  | A06, A10     | ✓         |         |      |      |      |
 | Compliance Control Failure (General)       | All          | ✓         | ✓       | ✓    | ✓    | ✓    |

-*Each finding in the dashboard is automatically mapped to these standards using probe/static analysis metadata and logic.
-Compliance impact is shown per issue and in summary cards.*
+*Each finding in the dashboard is automatically mapped to these standards using threat modeling security probe/static analysis metadata and logic. **Compliance** impact is shown per issue and in summary cards.*

 ## Example Workflows & User Benefits

 **Threat Modeling Workflow:**
-- Upload system diagrams and architecture details, review generated threat model, prioritize/assign remediation, track resolution and compliance mapping.
+- Upload system diagrams and architecture details, review generated threat model, prioritize/assign remediation, track resolution and **compliance** mapping.
-- Dashboard instantly shows unresolved STRIDE threats, failed PCI controls, and actionable fixes.
+- Dashboard instantly shows unresolved **STRIDE** threats, failed PCI **compliance** controls, and actionable fixes.

 **LLM Security Workflow:**
-- Register LLM/GenAI features for assessment, receive prioritized vulnerability reports with Garak probe detail, act on LLM-generated fix steps, monitor ongoing risk.
+- Register LLMs for assessment, receive prioritized threat modeling reports with detailed analysis, act on LLM-generated fix steps, monitor ongoing risk.
--  AI/ML lead tests a chatbot with Garak probes; dashboard highlights prompt injection risk and GDPR compliance issues; fixes are applied and risk drops.
+-  AI/ML lead performs threat modeling on a chatbot; dashboard highlights prompt injection risk and GDPR **compliance** issues; fixes are applied and risk drops.

 **MCP Vulnerability Workflow:**
-- Trigger scan for MCP repositories, review findings and LLM explanations, analyze OWASP/compliance mapping, assign remediations, produce compliance-ready reports.
+- Trigger scan for MCP repositories, review findings and LLM explanations, analyze **OWASP**/**compliance** mapping, assign remediations, produce **compliance**-ready reports.
-- DevSecOps lead triggers a code scan; the system finds vulnerabilities, LLM explains and maps them to OWASP and compliance, all results are reviewed and exported for audit.
+- DevSecOps lead triggers a code scan; the system finds vulnerabilities, LLM explains and maps them to **OWASP** and **compliance**, all results are reviewed and exported for audit.

 **Benefits:**
-- Prevent real-world security incidents and compliance failures before they happen.
+- Prevent real-world security incidents and **compliance** failures before they happen.
 - Save time with automation and actionable guidance.
 - Communicate risk and progress clearly to all stakeholders.